 For any practice that is funded with more than 50% federal funds, NRCS may have the lead for all engineering services, although the Agricultural BMP Engineering Services Program will continue to assist with providing engineering services if requested by either the District or NRCS.
-Either an individual from DCR Agricultural BMP Engineering Services Program or an individual with appropriate EJAA must review the inventory and evaluation (such as the Risk Assessment for Water Quality Impairment from Heavy Use Areas/Animal Concentrated Areas or WP-4 Risk Assessment for Water Quality Impairment from Animal Concentrated Areas) to ensure all VACS Program qualifications and practice specifications are met prior to District Board approval of the project.
+Either an individual from DCR Agricultural BMP Engineering Services Program or an individual with appropriate EJAA must review the inventory and evaluation (such as the Risk Assessment for Water Quality Impairment from Heavy Use Areas/Animal Concentrated Areas) to ensure all VACS Program qualifications and practice specifications are met prior to District Board approval of the project.